rkday/ruby-diameter/README.md

 The message parsing and sending code has been verified (using Wireshark to check that the parsed values are correct and that the sent message is valid).

-There's no full stack - you'll need to handle CERs and CEAs manually.
-For short scripted tests there should be no need to handle watchdog or disconnect requests.
+The Diameter stack works for basic use - it can create/accept peer connections, do the CER/CEA exchange, and allows you to register handlers for Diameter applications.

-Only a small handful of AVPs are implemented - more can be added just by editing the dictionary in the AVPNames class in `avp.rb`.
+Only a small handful of AVPs are implemented - more can be added just by editing the AVAILABLE_AVPS dictionary in  `constants.rb`, or at runtime by calling `AVP.define`.

 ## TODOs

 ### Infrastructure
-* Package as a gem
-* Set up appropriate YARD API documentation
-* Set up handwritten documentation
+* Set up handwritten documentation (readthedocs.org?)

 ### Completeness
-* Implement more AVPs
+* Implement more AVPs (at least all the RFC 3877 and all the 3GPP ones)
-* Make it possible to add AVPs without code edits (loading CSV files?)
 * Implement the remaining Derived AVP Data Formats (Time, UTF8String, DiameterURI, DiameterIdentity)
+* continue to improve the YARD API documentation

 ### Stack
-* Add a stack that can:
-  * handle TCP/SCTP connections to peers behind the scenes
-  * handle CER/CEA, DWR/DWA and DPR/DPA messages automatically
+* Allow disconnecting from peers
+* SCTP support
+* Send watchdog requests on a timer and track unresponsive peers
-  * handle failover/failback
+* Handle failover/failback
+* Handle more complex routing (e.g. based on realms or via a designated proxy)
+* Provide proxy/redirect/relay function
+* Flesh out the state machine, including e.g. disconnection support
+* Dynamic peer discovery

 ### APIs
 * Test the APIs in a variety of use-cases (e.g. server and client, test tools, maybe a real app?)